lukas1102/rhcsa/basics.md

 ```

 ## regular expressions:
-*are text patterns, dont confuse it globbing*
+are text patterns, dont confuse it globbing <br />
 use regex for text inside a file, and globbing for file names <br />
 `grep 'a*' a*`  (first 'a\*' is regex, a\* is globbing with out ' the bash is interpreting the regex) <br />
 common tools for regex are grep, vim, awk, sed <br />